kraemer-raimund/isbn-kata/refactoring-legacy-code-kata.md

 branch: `refactoring-legacy-code-starting-point`

-> # This kata is still work in progress.
-Please try the TDD implementation variant for now.

 In this kata, the code base already fulfills all of the requirements of the [TDD implementation variant](tdd-implementation-kata.md), but the code smells.

 ## Refactoring Goal